 Benefits of Multilingualism

 Research has shown that bilingualism is beneficial for children’s development.
 Children exposed to different languages become more aware of different cultures and other people’s views.
 But they also tend to be better than monolinguals at ’multitasking’ and focusing attention; they often are more precocious readers, and generally tend to find it easier to learn other languages.
 Bilingualism gives children much more than two languages!

 You can read more about the benefits of bilingualism in this article from The New York Times.

 Our logo is a young kid who says hello in four languages, representing all the children in Norway who grow up with more than one language.
 The child in our logo looks happy, and not at all confused.
 He or she knows what a great gift being multilingual is!

-We could have included many more languages, but we chose four that are well represented in Tromsø: Norwegian (hei), North Sami (bures), Russian (privet) and Arabic (marhaba).
+We could have included many more languages, but we chose four that are well represented in Tromsø, the location of our first branch: Norwegian (hei), North Sami (bures), Russian (privet) and Arabic (marhaba).
 The child in the logo was drawn by a young student in Italy, Elisabetta Wolleb.